openstack-k8s-operators/os-diff/README.md

 ### Examples:

-diff command compare file to file only and ouput a diff with color on the console.
+diff command compares file to file only and ouput a diff with color on the console.
-Example for Yaml file:
+Example for YAML file:

 ```diff
 ./os-diff diff tests/podman/key.yaml tests/ocp/key.yaml